TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/02_lesson/lesson.md

     * Demonstrate to students how you create a function using *def*, showing syntax and arguments.
         * Ask students how they would call your example function.
     * Have students practice making a function that takes two arguments and adds them together.
 Students should save both the variables as the sum in the function.
-    * Introduce concept of a function contract.
-Using `#` which adds a comment (non executed line of code)
+    * Introduce the concept of a function contract using `#`, which adds a comment (non-executed line of code)
-        * Explain what the function will do, arguments it takes in (and their types)
+        * The function contract should explain what the function will do, what arguments it takes in, and the types of those arguments
 3. **Lab**
     * Practice making a function that will take in a name as an argument and output the 'happy birthday song' to that name.
     * Create a function that randomly selects 5 cards from a deck of cards (repeating allowed).